 Deploying these steps and enforcing the code flow produced an instant improvement in both the collaboration across the team, and the quality of software.
 There was much improved visibility on what any one developer was pushing into the branches and its effect on the overall software.

 Separately, Hentsū worked with the developers to restructure the Git software repositories logically into specific areas of concern (apps/services/dependencies).
 Each repository would contain its own tests, dependency tree and Bitbucket pipeline YAML config.
 This enabled more autonomy in development, whilst retaining efficient control over the cross-platform dependencies and testing.

 Finally, the agile methodology was improved through the use of clearer structure and scheduling.
-To ensure better code quality and higher feature throughout there was a particular focus on activities such as sprint start, standups, development time, smoke tests, and backlog refinement.
-Product ownership and feedback was improved within the business by clearly identifying each feature owner and involving them in the sprint process.
+Ensuring better code quality and higher feature throughput was key.
+So, there was a focus on activities such as sprint start, standups, development time, smoke tests, and backlog refinement.
+Product ownership and feedback were improved within the business.
+This was accomplished by clearly identifying each feature owner and involving them in the sprint process.

 Hentsū deployed a 3-person team to augment the in-house developers.
 The team brought Python and containerisation expertise to re-architect the applications and make them more stable, self-contained, and easily distributed across environments.
 Whilst the Git repositories were restructured, the corresponding Docker images were rolled out for each specific service.